Das Boot (2018 TV series): Submarines, replicas and emblems

 Like U-96, the featured submarine of the 1981 film, the U-boats in the series are also of the Type VIIC.
 The submarine used in filming the series was the non-diving replica built in Malta as the 'modified' S-33 for the film U-571, also shot in Malta.
 Footage, sets and models from that movie have been reused for other productions, including Submerged, depicting the loss of USS Sailfish, and the fictional HMS Scorpion in Ghostboat.
 The replica is still afloat, moored at Cassar ship repair yard, Marsa, in the inner part of the Grand Harbour.
 A special rig was built for the production by a Maltese armoury team, that allowed the submarine's anti-aircraft gun to both fire and recoil, which had not been done before with a blank-firing gun.

 The submarine set is designed by production designer Nick Palmer and is constructed in Barrandov Studios in Prague, Czech Republic.
 It is 45 metres long, 5 metres wide, filling up an area of 235 square metres, and able to simulate the motion of a submarine in water.

-Like the iconic laughing swordfish (Der lachende Schwertfisch) emblem that adorned U-96 in the 1981 film, each featured U-boat in the series also bears an emblem on either side of the conning tower which represents, at times incongruously, the characters of the boat's captain and its crew.
-The emblem for Wrangel's U-113 is a skeleton; Hoffmann's U-612, a scorpion; Reinhartz's U-822, a falcon; Buchner's U-949, a sewer rat; and the boat scuttled by Swinburne, a fox.
+Like the infamous laughing swordfish (Der lachende Schwertfisch) emblem that adorned U-96 in the film, each featured U-boat in the series also bears an emblem on either side of the conning tower which represents, at times incongruously, the characters of the boat's captain and its crew.
+The emblem for Wrangel's U-113 is a skeleton; Hoffmann's first U-boat, U-612, a scorpion; Reinhartz's U-822, a falcon; Buchner's U-949, a sewer rat; the boat scuttled by Swinburne, a fox; and Hoffman's last U-boat, U-330, a cockroach.

 Tropes

-The trope of the hunter becomes the hunted, a plot device that was used in the 1981 film, continues to be developed in the series.
-Other nautical fiction and non-fiction tropes include: mutiny, sailors' superstitions, Ahab-like obsessions, and the ones that are on film critic Anne Billson's list for the submarine screen genre, namely "claustrophobia, fire and flood, creaking hulls, dwindling oxygen, an unstable crew member, ... periscope POV, playing possum, depth charges, silent running", and frantic calls of "Alarm!"
+The trope of the hunter becomes the hunted, a plot device that was used in the film, continues to be developed in the series.
+Other nautical fiction and non-fiction tropes include: mutiny, sailors' superstitions, Ahab-like obsessions, and the cliches of the submarine screen genre, namely "claustrophobia, fire and flood, creaking hulls, dwindling oxygen, an unstable crew member, ... periscope POV, playing possum, depth charges, silent running", and frantic calls of "Alarm!".

 Release

 Broadcast

 The series premiered on 23 November 2018 on Sky One in Germany.
 The broadcast rights were sold to more than 100 countries before the series premiered.
-Outside Germany, it was broadcast on Sky Atlantic in the United Kingdom in February 2019, Hulu in the United States in June 2019, SBS in Australia, and TVNZ in New Zealand.
-Season three was originally scheduled to screen in Europe on 9 April 2022 but was deferred until 14 May 2022 out of consideration for the conflict in Ukraine.
+It was broadcast on Sky Atlantic in the United Kingdom in February 2019, Hulu in the United States in June 2019, SBS in Australia, and TVNZ in New Zealand.
+Season three was originally scheduled to screen in Europe on 9 April 2022 but was deferred until 14 May 2022 out of consideration for the Russian invasion of Ukraine.